 As the second part in a series exploring the famous roads of cycling, here is the Madonna del Ghisallo climb in Italy.
 The idea with this weekly series is to discover the road and its place in the world, whether its part in cycling’s folklore or to explore what it is like on a normal day without a race.

 The Madonna del Ghisallo was described as “the poor man’s spaceship” by Italian writer Gianni Brera for the way it allowed someone with a bicycle to copy Neil Armstrong and go up to the heavens.
-Only it’s not so much the vertical gain but because of the chapel at the top that is a Catholic shrine to cycling.
+It’s not the highest of climbs, perhaps the chapel at the top, a Catholic shrine to cycling, plays its part.

 Lake Como below is elegant but touristy and it is satisfying to escape.
 The climb starts hard and it is irregular, quietly changing gradient as it winds its way up.
-The chapel at the top gives the climb a spiritual vibe but there’s nothing heavenly about the early part of the climb and if an eternal flame burns in memory of deceased champions, out on the road your legs burn.
-It is just a road uphill, an artery linked to the paved driveway capillaries of the many houses that line the road.
+The chapel at the top gives the climb a spiritual vibe but there’s nothing heavenly about the early part of the climb and if an eternal flame burns in memory of deceased champions at the top, your legs will be on fire on the way up.
+If anything this is just a road uphill, an artery linked to the capillary-like paved driveway of the many houses that line the road.

 The middle section is literally an anticlimax.
 After the effort the gradient eases then descends and heads into town where traffic lights await before the rider is cleared for the final section.

 If the buildings crowd the climb there are still stunning views.
 Best of all this is a climb for all four seasons.
-Avoid on the coldest winter days but if the warm sun is shining this is a treat all year.
-Lake Como offers blue water and reflects the sunshine whilst the woodland, a mix of pine and oak, provides changing tones, from the vibrant green of spring to the famous autumnal hues that helped the one day Tour of Lombardy race become known as the classica delle foglie morte or race of the falling leaves.
+Avoid on the coldest winter days, but if a warm sun is shining this is a treat all year.
+Lake Como offers blue water and reflects the sunshine while the woodland, a mix of pine and oak, provides changing tones, from the vibrant green of spring to the famous autumnal hues that helped the one day Tour of Lombardy race become known as the classica delle foglie morte, the race of the falling leaves.

 The terms are used interchangeably but Colle Ghisallo is the mountain pass, colle being a pass.
-Madonna is the religious icon.
+Madonna is the religious icon in the chapel.